 Your gynaecologist will explain before the operation if you will need to have stitches removed.
 Stitches are usually removed around the 5th day after surgery.
-Please contact your GP's surgery for an appointment with the practice nurse.
+Please contact your GP's surgery to make an appointment with the practice nurse.

-Your gynaecologist will discuss your surgery with you before being discharged home and you may be given a follow-up clinic appointment.
+Your gynaecologist will discuss your surgery with you before you are discharged home.
+You may also be given a follow-up clinic appointment.